connorkuehl/goose/README.md

 This application is not designed to scale horizontally:

-* Discord bot sharding is not implemented
+* Discord bot sharding is not implemented.
 * Notification persisted state is stored in a table and not a queue, so if there was another goose process running there's a big chance they would race and potentially duplicate notifications.